andrey-zherikov/argparse/README.md

 ### Command

-To customize generated help text one can use `Command` UDA that receives optional parameter of a program name.
-If this parameter is not provided then `Runtime.args[0]` is used.
-Additional parameters are also available for customization:
+`Command` UDA provides few customizations that affect help text.
+It can be used for top-level command and subcommands

+- Program name (i.e. the name of top-level command) and subcommand name can be provided to `Command` UDA as a parameter.
+  If program name is not provided then `Runtime.args[0]` is used.
+If subcommand name is not provided then the name of the type that represents the command is used.
 - `Usage` - allows custom usage text.
 By default, the parser calculates the usage message from the arguments it contains but this can be overridden with `Usage` call.
-If the custom text contains `%(PROG)` then it will be replaced by the program name.
+If the custom text contains `%(PROG)` then it will be replaced by the command/program name.
-- `Description` - used to provide a brief description of what the program does and how it works.
-In help messages, the description is displayed between the usage string and the list of the arguments.
+- `Description` - used to provide a description of what the command/program does and how it works.
+In help messages, the description is displayed between the usage string and the list of the command arguments.
+- `ShortDescription` - used to provide a brief description of what the command/program does.
+It is displayed in "Available commands" section on help screen of the parent command.
 - `Epilog` - custom text that is printed after the list of the arguments.

 ### Argument